 Anemia is a disorder that can result in vertigo.
 The condition stems from iron deficiency.
 Anemic people often feel faint and dizzy.
 If your vertigo is due to anemia, add these fruits to your diet:

+Rather than tea, milk, or apple juice regular old water may be best for those suffering with dizziness or vertigo.
 Dehydration, even a mild case, can result in fluctuating blood pressure that can lead to nausea, dizziness, and imbalance.
-Be sure you are keeping yourself well hydrated by drinking at least 8 glasses of water each day.
+Be sure you are keeping yourself well hydrated by drinking half your body weight in ounces each day.
 Furthermore, avoid drinking alcohol as it is dehydrating.

 Canalith repositioning maneuvers